 TMJ is a unique disorder that is not taught much in dental school.
-Dr. Kifer and Dr. Bowen have spent lots of time researching and studying exactly what is TMJ and developing a way to help our patients.
+Dr. Kifer and Dr. Johnson have spent lots of time researching and studying exactly what is TMJ and developing a way to help our patients.

 What Is TMJ?

 TMJ is shorthand for “temporomandibular joint.”
 This is the joint where your jaw connects to the rest of your skull, and it’s located just below your ear.
 In fact, if you place your fingers right in front of your ear and open and close your mouth (or wiggle your jaw from side to side), you’ll be able to feel the movement in the joint.

 The TMJ is a remarkable part of your anatomy.
 It’s a highly flexible joint, and it’s one of the main reasons why humans can eat such a diverse selection of foods.

 Unfortunately, the TMJ can also develop a number of problems that can cause pain and other issues in the joint.
 TMJ problems (also referred to as TMD, or temporomandibular disorders) can happen to you at any age.
 There can be many different causes for TMD.
 Some of the causes of TMD include trauma to the joint, differences in your bite, or even genetics.

 What Are the Symptoms of TMD?

 Pain is the main symptom that brings people to our office.
 The pain can either be dull or throbbing and limited to the joint, or it may be a shooting pain that radiates into your shoulder and down your arm or up into your ear.

 - Popping or clicking sounds in the joint

 - Tinnitus and other ear problems